Hội An (city): Etymology

-Westerners historically referred to Hội An as "Faifo."
+Westerners historically referred to Hội An as Faifo.
 The origin of this name is debated.
-The 1651 Dictionarium Annamiticum Lusitanum et Latinum by missionary Alexandre de Rhodes defines Hoài Phố as a Japanese settlement in Cochinchina, also called Faifo.
+The 1651 Dictionarium Annamiticum Lusitanum et Latinum by missionary Alexandre de Rhodes defines Faifo as a Japanese settlement in Cochinchina.
 Some suggest Faifo derives from "Hội An Phố" (Hội An Town), a name found in Vietnamese and Chinese historical records.
 Another theory posits that the Thu Bồn River, once called Hoài Phố River, evolved into Phai Phố and then Faifo through phonetic shifts.
 Western missionaries and scholars used variations like Faifo, Faifoo, Fayfoo, Faiso, and Facfo in their records.
 Alexandre de Rhodes' 1651 map of Annam, including Đàng Trong and Đàng Ngoài, clearly marks "Haifo."
 French colonial maps later consistently used "Faifo" for Hội An.
 This word is derived from Vietnamese Hội An phố (the town of Hội An), which was shortened to "Hoi-pho", and then to "Faifo".
 It has also been known by various other Vietnamese names, including Hải Phố, Hoài Phố, Hội Phố, and Hoa Phố.
 During the Champa period, it was named Lam Ap Pho.